-7) Eating an apple a day can reduce levels of bad cholesterol, to keep your heart healthy and to keep the doctor away.
+7) An apple a day does keep the doctor away.
+Apples can reduce levels of bad cholesterol to keep your heart healthy.

 8) The amino acid found in eggs can help improve your reflexes.

-9) Don’t underestimate the power of extra virgin olive oil – it’s the healthiest fat on the planet.
+9) Extra virgin olive oil is the healthiest fat on the planet.

 10) Vitamin D is as important as calcium in determining bone health, and most people don’t get enough of it.